Exploit Format

 Although it is rarely implemented, a method called check() should be defined in your exploit modules whenever possible.

-- The purpose of doing the check is to determine is the target is vulnerable or not.
+• The purpose of doing the check is to determine if the target is vulnerable or not.

 The return values for check() are: